+Is thread lifting for you?
 Your skin isn’t as firm as it used to be.
 You’re feeling as your face dropped and you lost the volume.
 Time for a face lift?
 Don’t rush to go under the knife.
-Thread Lifting is a quick, non-surgical way to address loose skin, like jowls, saggy neck or drooping cheeks.
+Thread Lifting, also called a nonsurgical face lift, is a quick, minimally invasive way to address loose skin, like jowls, saggy neck or drooping cheeks.
 Rather than removing loose skin with surgery, threads provide strong and stable soft tissue lifting.
 The threads gently pull back and reposition soft tissues, resulting in a younger, refreshed appearance.
 Thread lifting is easy to perform, has very little down time, and is minimally invasive and less expensive than surgery.

 How does thread lifting work?

 Thread lifting works in two ways.
 First, the threads, which may have small barbs/graspers on them, physically “lift” the skin.
 The barbs grab soft tissues from under the surface and pull them to the desired position.
-Thread lifting offers a subtle, natural looking lift with relatively long-lasting results
+Thread lifting offers a subtle, natural looking lift with relatively long-lasting results.
+It’s a face lift with threads.

 Second, the threads provoke the body’s healing response which stimulates collagen production.
 Your body sees the threads as a foregin object and sends collagen to “heal” the area and expel the sutures.
 Collagen, which our bodies stop producing in our late 20’s, is key to firm, even looking skin.
 In addition to the immediate effects of the physical lift, you will notice a gradual restoration and improvement in the tone of your skin, elasticity, and texture, as well as defined face contours, and stabilized soft tissue.